groundboi/dotfiles/README.md

   * Check out what this plugin is doing: https://github.com/jsfaint/gen_tags.vim
   * man gtags and gtags-cscope
 * Examples of loops (for i...print $i...), conditionals, `seq`, xargs / GNU parallel, rsync
+* Linters such as ale + clangd, etc.
 * better xclip usage, and perhaps an alias like `clip` to pipe things into
 * alias for notify-send to do things like `my long running process && aliasname`